wechuli/allcheckspassed/README.md

     with:
       treat_skipped_as_passed: false
       treat_neutral_as_passed: false
+      treat_cancelled_as_passed: true
 ```

-In the above configuration, the action will fail if any of the checks are skipped or neutral.
+In the above configuration, the action will fail if any of the checks are skipped or neutral, but cancelled checks will be treated as passed.

 ### Missing checks